Perspectives on Branding and Identity from Franke+Fiorella

 4. Your competitors are leap-frogging your brand and making you appear out of date, or worse...forgotten.
 If everyone else has donned a new suit to land the job, you may stick out like a sore thumb in yesterday’s threads.
 If the competition is speaking loudly, you might appear to be hiding in the wings.
 Audit the competitive landscape, define your niche, and redesign your brand to increase relevance.

 5. You are expanding geographically.
 Companies expanding their markets on a national or global scale usually need to adapt their messaging and visual assets to address a multicultural customer base.
-As mentioned in the Summer 2011 identityWise, it is critical to be culturally astute.
+As mentioned in identityWise before, it is critical to be culturally astute.

 6. Emerging media is forcing you to play in spaces where your identity is too complex or appears weak.
 Expressing your brand in the various social media and other digital platforms that exist today may require adaptation to work most effectively in the allotted digital space.
 You may choose instead to use simplified imagery, web- friendly colors, disruptive shapes, or even sound and animation to add personality to your brand.